eekwedike/eekwedike.github.io/aboutme.md

 </p>

 <p>
 Emmanuel is currently attending Princeton University where he is completing his Ph.D. in Operations Research (also known as Management Science).
-His thesis focuses on developing an optimization framework for solving inventory management problems.
+His thesis, "Optimal Decision Making via Stochastic Modeling and Machine Learning,"  focuses on developing an optimization framework for efficiently solving inventory allocation problems.
 Prior to attending Princeton University, Emmanuel earned multiple degrees in Applied Mathematics from the City University of New York.
 </p>

 <p>